Samreay/Samreay/_posts/tutorials/2022-10-14-RoyalRoad.md

 </div>

 {% include image.html url="2022-10-14-RoyalRoad_27_0.png"  %}
 Looks like a similar story for the ratings.
-Median conversion of 23% from follow to a review.
+Median conversion of 23% from follow to a rating.

 <div class=" expanded-code" markdown="1">
 ```python